darksvesh/Electronic-documents/README.md

 # SingleFileSite
-Site script made for db administration in GAVO archive
+Site script made for db administration in archive